 About John Colet School

 John Colet School’s foundational education prepares students for the wonders & challenges they’ll face.
 Their unique Primary School education is based on principles of academic excellence, rich cultural curriculum, spiritual values & character development.
-An annual Shakespeare Festival, which all Kindergarten to 6th Class students participate in, is a highlight for all.
-Students are taught within a caring, supporting environment of trust & stay with their class teachers for 2-3 years for stability and connection.
+An annual Shakespeare Festival, which all students in Kindergarten through 6th Class participate in, is a highlight for everyone.
+Students are taught in a caring, supportive environment of trust & stay with their class teachers for 2-3 years to build stability and connection.
 A daily vegetarian lunch is also provided.

 - Ages: Kindergarten – Year 6